 - accounted for the impact that digital technology has had on traditional media, including film and television;

 - an understanding of how screen technologies have impacted on the social environment; and

 - a knowledge of key interpretative and theoretical models that have emerged in response to the digital screenscape.

 At the completion of this subject, students should gain the following generic skills:

 - a capacity for critical thinking through the use of readings and discussion to develop an understanding of the considerations that underpin digital media studies;

 - high-level written and oral communication skills through contribution to class discussions and the completion of assignments;

 - skills in research through the preparation of class papers and assignments, including the use of online as well as print-based materials;

 - skills in time management and planning through managing workloads for recommended reading, tutorial presentations and assessment requirements; and

-- a capacity for theoretical analysis through engagement with a range of texts that offer different perspectives on publishing as a component of the wider field of cultural practices.
+- a capacity for theoretical analysis through engagement with a range of texts that offer different perspectives on screens as a component of the wider field of cultural practices.